apostrophecms/passport-bridge/README.md

 ```bash
 node app @apostrophecms/passport-bridge:listUrls
 ```
-This will provide the URL (or multiple URLs if you have multiple strategies defined) that you can add to your desired frontend template.
+This will provide the URL (or multiple URLs if you have multiple strategies defined) that you can add to your desired frontend component.

 ## Environment Variables